GLOBAL MARKETS-Global stocks, euro gain on debt crisis optimism

 * Global equity markets extend gains on debt crisis hopes

-* Bond prices slide on optimism about EU summit outcome (Adds fresh prices)
+* Prices slide on optimism about EU summit outcome=2 (Adds opening of U.S. markets, byline, dateline previous LONDON)

 By Herbert Lash

-NEW YORK, Oct 21 Global equity markets rose and the euro gained on Friday amid a growing sense among investors that European leaders over the next few days will settle on a way to resolve the euro zone's two-year-old debt crisis.
+NEW YORK, Oct 21 Global equity markets rose and the euro gained on Friday amid investor optimism that European leaders over the next few days will come closer to resolving the euro zone's two-year-old debt crisis.

-The optimistic mood in U.S. and European financial markets lifted risky assets and crimped the safe-haven demand for government debt on both sides of the Atlantic.

-Still, senior European sources said Berlin and Paris were still at loggerheads on two core elements of a plan to build a firewall around Greece and stabilize bond markets: how to scale up the euro zone's rescue fund, the European Financial Stability Facility (EFSF), and how to reduce Greek debt.
-For details see: [ID:nL5E7LK68G]

-Brent crude oil rose more than $1 per barrel to above $111 propelled by signs that emerged on Thursday that France and Germany were moving forward on a comprehensive debt deal.
+Brent crude oil rose more than $1 per barrel to above $110 after Paris and Berlin said a comprehensive euro zone debt deal was on its way.
+For details see: [ID:nL5E7LK5QI]

-"There is renewed hope that European leaders will pull something out of the bag and manage to come up with a solution to the debt crisis," said Daniel Briesemann, commodity analyst at Commerzbank in Frankfurt.

 Equity markets gained on the optimism and were also buoyed by strong earnings reports from U.S. corporate icons.